-11. If an applicant only lists one choice on their application, will they have a better chance of getting into the Choice Program of their choice?
+11. If an applicant only lists one choice on his/her application, will he/she have a better chance of getting into the Choice Program of their choice?

 No. All students participating in the Choice Programs computerized random lottery are treated in the same fair and equitable manner.